MichlF/projects/data_science/unsupervised_movie_recommender/README.md

 ## How To Use

-For this app to work you can either just navigate to [this website]() or clone this repo onto your computer.
+For this app to work you can either just navigate to [this website](https://michlf.pythonanywhere.com/) [^1] or clone this repo onto your computer.
 Make sure to install the requirements from the `requirements.txt` file along with it.

 Once you've ran the preprocessing script to obtain your base models, you can run the `app.py` file either from your IDE or the terminal: